Summary

 This investigation relates to Public Hearing 33 and Kaleb and Jonathon’s story; therefore, we will not be including complaints from other individuals as part of the investigation.

 However, if you have a complaint about a public sector agency in Queensland that is within our jurisdiction, you may lodge your complaint with us.
 Your matter will be treated as an individual/separate complaint.
-More information about how our Office deals with individual complaints can be found here
+See more information about how our Office deals with individual complaints.

 Follow the steps on our website to make your complaint.